Photos by Margaret Holland

 We can’t go back in time and collect the records.
 However, your memories can make a valuable contribution to conservation by helping us to understand the past distribution of certain animals.
 We will use this improved knowledge of wild life distribution to further the conservation of some of our more vulnerable wildlife.
 This will include new research to determine whether there are residual populations of rare species such as dormouse, harvest mouse, water voles and adders and to prioritise the restoration of habitats to help protect and rebuild wildlife populations.

-Please help by sharing your memories of different wildlife and showing us where and when you remember seeing particular animals.
-You can either use the web based map below; upload a document with your written memories or share your memories with one of our interviewers.
+Please help by sharing your memories of different wildlife and showing us where and when you remember seeing particular animals. by using the web based map below.
+Y